zionward/Applicant_Helper/README.md

 │   ├── develop                       <- Current notebooks being used in development.
 │   ├── deliver                       <- Notebooks shared with others.
 │   ├── archive                       <- Develop notebooks no longer being used.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
-├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
+├── src                               <- Source data for the project │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
 │   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it